-Receivables assigned by way of security together with a condition for re-assignment on redemption of the secured obligation will create a mortgage over the receivables which will either be legal (if the procedural requirements of the LPA identified in question 4.2 are satisfied) or, in the absence of these requirements, equitable.
-Prior to the perfection of an equitable mortgage, the assignee's security will be subject to prior equities (such as rights of set-off and other defences), will be liable to take priority behind a later assignment where the later assignee has no notice of the earlier assignment and himself gives notice to the obligor, and the obligor will be capable of making good discharge of its debt by paying the assignor directly (see questions 4.4 and 4.5).
+Receivables assigned by way of security together with a condition for re-assignment on redemption or discharge of the secured obligation will create a mortgage over the receivables which will either be legal (if the procedural requirements of the LPA identified in question 4.2 above are satisfied) or, in the absence of these requirements (or where the subject property is not currently owned or in existence), equitable.
+Prior to the perfection of an equitable mortgage, the assignee's security will be subject to prior equities (such as rights of set-off and other defences), will be liable to take priority behind a later assignment where the later assignee has no notice of the earlier assignment and himself gives notice to the obligor, and the obligor will be capable of making good discharge of its debt by paying the assignor directly (see questions 4.4 and 4.5 above).

 Alternatively, the receivables may be made the subject of a fixed or floating charge.
 In comparison to a mortgage (which is a transfer of title together with a condition for re-assignment on redemption) a charge is a mere encumbrance on the receivables, giving the chargee a preferential right to payment out of the fund of receivables in priority to other claimants.
 A practical distinction between a mortgage and a charge over receivables is the inability of a chargee to claim a right of action in his own name against the obligor.
 In practice this distinction is diminished by including a right to convert the charge into a mortgage together with a power of attorney to compel transfer of the receivables to the chargee.
+Additionally, the statutory rights conferred by Section 101 of the LPA allowing the chargee to appoint a receiver in respect of charges created by deed and the other rights provided to holders of some "qualifying floating charges", provide further enforcement rights for a chargee.

 The degree of priority given to a chargee depends on whether the charge is fixed or floating.
 Whilst definitive definitions have remained elusive, the hallmarks of a fixed charge are that it attaches to the ascertainable receivables over which it is subject immediately upon its creation (or upon the receivable coming into existence).
 In comparison, a floating charge is a present security over a class or fund of assets (both present and future) which, prior to the occurrence of a specified crystallisation event, can continue to be managed in the ordinary course of the chargor's business.
-On occurrence of a specified crystallisation event the floating charge will attach to the assets then presently in the fund, effectively becoming a fixed charge over those assets.
+On the occurrence of a specified crystallisation event the floating charge will attach to the assets then presently in the fund, effectively becoming a fixed charge over those assets.
 Recent case law emphasises control of the receivable as the determining factor in distinguishing a fixed or floating charge whilst asserting that it is the substance of the security created, rather than how described or named, that is important.